 Sustainability Mag: What is the German context in terms of Human rights in business?
 What is the legislative pressure on the subject?

 Nancy Daiss: This year, 2021, Germany has adopted the law for Due Diligence in Human Rights along the supply chains, which expects companies to implement human rights due diligence processes.
 As of 2023, this law is aimed at companies with 3,000 or more employees and companies with 1,000 employees or more as of 2024; foreign companies with branches or subsidiaries in Germany are also included.
 Authorities will be given strong powers to intervene, and fines can be imposed as well as exclusion from public procurement for up to 3 years may be possible.
-As a result, companies will be required by law to implement a due diligence management system with a policy statement, risk analysis, prevention and remedial measures plus a grievance mechanism that involves reporting.
+As a result, companies will be required by law to implement a due diligence management system with a policy statement, a risk analysis, prevention and remedial measures plus a grievance mechanism that involves reporting.

 Did the legislation encourage your company to take action and go further?